Contesting Wills Melbourne

-We can assist you with contesting a Will in Victoria and help you get what you are legally entitled to.
+We can assist you with Will disputes in Victoria and help you get what you are legally entitled to.

-Attwood Marshall Lawyers have the experience and expert knowledge you need to effectively resolve an estate dispute or contest a Will in Victoria.
+Our Will dispute lawyers have the experience and expert knowledge you need to effectively resolve an estate dispute or challenge a Will in Victoria.
 Our team are highly reputed in the legal industry as experts in Succession Law and they will fight fiercely for your rights.

 We will immediately evaluate your claim so that you know where you stand.
-Whether it’s for contesting Wills or another matter, our Melbourne lawyers will help you understand the steps you need to take to contest a Will, the time limitations that apply that you need to be aware of, and what your prospects of success are in making a family provision claim.
+Whether it’s for contesting Wills or another matter, our Melbourne lawyers will help you understand the steps you need to take, the time limitations that apply that you need to be aware of, and what your prospects of success are in making a family provision claim.